dukeboard/kevoree-modeling-framework/doc/kmf_path.md

 EMF         | 954
 KMF         | 37

-To summarize, selection by path is ~26 faster rather than iteration on relationships collection.
+To summarize, selection by path compared with the naive version reduce the execution time by a factor of **25,9**.

 <a id="querySelector"></a>
 ## Query Selector